WHO’S THE BEST CFD BROKER? YOUR VOTE COUNTS

 - CFD broker without obligatory additional funding

-A brand new provider on the market will have a hard time becoming the best CFD broker because we also include the opinions of the trade press and various awards in our rating, something a young startup company cannot forcibly produce.
-The fact is, the bigger and better known a company is, the greater the media interest and the more differentiated the reporting.
-Therefore it may occur that a very large player in the market gets occasional negative publicity.
+A brand new provider on the market will have a hard time becoming the best CFD broker, because we also include the opinions of the trade press and various awards in our rating, which is something that takes time to build up.
+With CFD trading however, the bigger and better known a company is, the greater the media interest and the more divided opinions may be.
+Therefore, it sometimes happens that a very large player in the market gets occasional negative publicity.

-Inexperienced traders sometimes accuse the broker of CFD fraud, but the vulnerabilities lie also with the trader and not necessarily with the provider.
-Thus it may happen that a broker gets negative publicity, but of course most of the headlines should be positive.
+Inexperienced traders sometimes accuse the broker of CFD fraud, but this can sometimes be the result of the trader not fully understanding how risky CFD trading can be.
+Traders do lose money sometimes, and the reason can be their own trading strategies and not necessarily any problem with the provider.
+So, it may happen that even a good CFD broker gets negative publicity from time to time, but of course most of the headlines should be positive.

 In order to receive awards, the CFD Broker must have been active for a while.
-However, we do not just count the number of awards a broker receives, but rate who awards them and why.
+We do not just count the number of awards a broker receives, but rate who awards them and why.
 There are usually awards for the conditions, customer service and commercial quality.
-Awards from renowned institutes are included in our test result with a significantly higher weighting than those from unknown sources.
+Awards from renowned institutes are included in our test results with a significantly higher weighting than those from lesser known sources.

-That's why it’s so hard for totally new providers – we think a company has to prove itself over a certain period of time.
-Often providers have high ambitions with the claim to reform the world of trading, but that's what a broker needs to prove first.
+That is why it’s so hard for totally new providers to rate highly in our broker comparisons.
+We believe a company has to prove itself over a certain period of time.
+Often, providers have high ambitions, with the claim that they will reform the world of trading, but a broker needs to prove themselves first, in our opinion.

 Vote now for your CFD test winner

-We have described the rigorous criteria we always apply in our CFD comparison.
+We have described the rigorous criteria we always apply in our CFD comparisons.
 These criteria can help you with your vote.
-As mentioned earlier, the reviews you find on this page are solely ratings from our readers.
-That is, it’s not we who decide who is CFD test winner, but you alone.
+As mentioned earlier, the reviews you will find on this page are solely ratings from our readers.
+That is, we do not decide the CFD test winner – you do.
 We only provide assistance on what to look out for.

-At this point we would like to emphasize again that AskTraders.com is an independent portal and we are not committed to any CFD broker.
+At this point, we would like to emphasise again that AskTraders.com is an independent website and we are not committed to any CFD broker.
 We open accounts, carry out trades, test the support and take a close look at the fine print.
 Our experience and test reports are therefore objective and trustworthy.
-Besides, we have many years of experience in online trading.
-You are therefore welcome to consult our expertise at any time.
+We also have many years of experience in online trading, so you are welcome to consult our expertise at any time.

-In the end you have to be satisfied with the provider.
-Therefore you will find only authentic reviews of real users here.
-If you already have had some experience, then please vote, as this will help other readers to make an informed brokerage decision.
-The ranking is permanently updated.
-At the end of the year we will look at which provider received the most votes, and he will then receive the readers‘ award.
+In the end, you have to be satisfied with the provider.
+Therefore, you will find only authentic reviews of real users here.
+If you already have some experience, then please vote, as this will help other readers to make an informed decision about which broker to choose – our rankings are constantly updated.
+At the end of the year we will look at which provider received the most votes, who will then receive the readers‘ award.